livecycle/preevy/site/docs/drivers/kube-pod.md

 The following arguments are specified when rendering the template:

-- `namespace`: the Kuberentes namespace saved in the Preevy profile or specified in the `--kube-docker-namespace` flag.
+- `namespace`: the Kuberentes namespace saved in the Preevy profile or specified in the `--kube-pod-namespace` flag.
 All resources must be defined in this namespace.
 - `id`: A generated ID for this environment, 53 characters or less, comprised of the Preevy environment ID and a random suffix. `id` can be used as part for of a label value, with up to 10 additional characters as to not exceed the [63 character limit for labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set)

 ## Configuring rootless unprivileged Docker-in-Docker